Cody-Nicholson96/Mobile_Application_Development/Android_Applications/README.md

 # Android_Applications
-Android apps I have developed using Android Studio
+Android apps that I have developed using Android Studio and my knowledge gained from Udacity classes and Youtube